 The appliance is factory fire-tested and adjusted for proper combustion.
 The gas train components are certified to handle a maximum inlet pressure of 14" W.C.
 (1/2 psig).
-Typical gas pressure supply is 7" W.C. for natural gas and 11" W.C. for propane gas.
+Typical gas pressure supply is 7" W.C. for natural gas.
 If the available gas pressure exceeds 14" W.C., a suitable additional intermediate gas pressure regulator of the "lock up" type must be provided to reduce the pressure to less than 14" W.C.
 Refer to the table below or the appliance's label for the minimum inlet gas pressure.